fernandoem88/react-requests-manager/README.md

 - **utils**: first parameter of the **request callback** and a provided utilities object that will let you manage your request state.
 - **params**: (optional) the parameter you will probably pass to the final request when you will use it in your components.

-## Request vs Process

-- a request is an action where async tasks will be defined
-- a process is just an instance of a given request (we can have many processes of the same request running at the same time in our application)

-for example if we define a _fetchUsers_ request, every time we will call it in our project, the manager will create a new process of the request.
-Each process state will have an impact to the final request state. the _request utils_ object has access to the store and will help to define properly the _process state_ and at the same time, the _request state_.

 Let's see now how we will effectively use the **react-requests-manager** library, step by step, in our projects.